a1sabau/mongodb-refresh/README.md

 The GraphQL queries and mutations are implemented at each resolver level.

+You can find the GraphQL schema under `./schema.gql` once you start the project via `npm start` or `npm run watch`.

-Queries make use of mongodb indexes defined via annotations resolving external referenced entities either via $lookup or FieldResolver.
+Queries and mutations make use of mongodb indexes defined via annotations resolving external referenced entities either via $lookup or FieldResolver.
+You can find some samples under `./test/gql.http`.

 Some basic jest unit tests are also present.